In a household with multiple family people, it can be tempting to think about who is your doggo’s favourite family member.

 Share the not-so-fun tasks

 Often in a family, one member takes on the brunt of certain responsibilities.
 Examples can include clipping the dog’s nails, brushing their teeth, or taking them to the vet.
 And this is fine if the dog has already built a positive bond with that family member.
-However, if positive associations haven’t been made, there’s a risk of the dog seeing this family member as the bearer of all things bad.
+However, if one person always handles the less-appealing activities, your dog may link them with “bad” experiences.

 Whenever you do have to do these unpleasant tasks, ensure you give your dog plenty of love during and after.
 Follow up all negative experiences with a play session or cuddle fest to remind them that you love and care for them.

-Do you need someone to hold the fort while all the favourite family members are away?
-Book a Mad Paws Pet Sitter!
-From Adelaide to the Gold Coast, our Pet Minders are ready to join your pet’s second tier of favourite humans.
+From Adelaide to the Gold Coast, and everywhere in between, Mad Paws are ready to join your pet’s second tier of favourite humans.

 1 comment